retched/zencart_fedexrest/README.md

   - Insurance = -1
   - FedEx Rates = LIST

-If your goal is to get approximately the same prices as the older Web Services shipping method, use these settings:
+If your goal is to get approximately the same prices as the older FedEx Web Services plugin, use these settings:

-- In the older FedEx module:
+- In the Zen Cart Admin settings for the FedEx Web Services plugin:
   - Enable Address Validation = false
   - Drop off type to 1 or 3.
   - FedEx Rates = LIST